B'nai B'rith: International affairs

 B'nai B'rith was present at the founding of the United Nations in San Francisco and has taken an active role in the world body ever since.
 In 1947, the organization was granted non-governmental organizational (NGO) status and, for many years, was the only Jewish organization with full-time representation at the United Nations.
-It is credited with a leading role in the U.N. reversal of its 1975 resolution equating Zionism with racism.
+It is credited with a role in the U.N. reversal of its 1975 resolution equating Zionism with racism.

-B'nai B'rith's NGO role is not limited to the United Nations and its agencies.
-B'nai B'rith also has worked extensively with officials in the State Department, in Congress, and in foreign governments to support the efforts of the Organization for Security and Co-operation in Europe (OSCE) to combat antisemitism.
+B'nai B'rith also has worked with US officials in the State Department, in Congress, and with other governments to support the efforts of the Organization for Security and Co-operation in Europe (OSCE) to combat antisemitism.
 With members in more than 20 Latin American countries, the organization was the first Jewish group to be accorded civil society status at the Organization of American States (OAS), where it has advocated for democracy and human rights throughout the region.
-B'nai B'rith's role in Latin America dates to the turn of the 20th century and grew considerably with the influx of Jewish refugees from Nazi Europe.

 In addition to its advocacy efforts, B'nai B'rith maintains a program of community service throughout Latin America.
-In 2002, in cooperation with the Brother's Brother Foundation, B'nai B'rith distributed more than $31 million worth of critically needed medicine, books and supplies to Argentina, Uruguay, Paraguay and Venezuela following the economic disaster that struck much of Latin America.
+In 2002, in cooperation with the Brother's Brother Foundation, B'nai B'rith distributed more than $31 million worth of medicine, books and supplies to Argentina, Uruguay, Paraguay and Venezuela following the economic disaster that struck much of Latin America.
 Through 2011 the program had distributed more than $100 million in medicine and supplies.